HLT-ISTI/hlt-isti.github.io/_projects/llms.md

 # title: Large Language Models
 title: Complex Abilities of LLMs

-description: Assessment of large language models complex capabailities on multiple settings
+description: Assessment of Large Language Models' complex capabilities on multiple settings
 # description: We are evaluating large language models complex capabailities on multiple settings
 # and testing their multimodal capabilities.